valrus/beets/docs/dev/plugins.rst

   tags set at the track level, if they have the same ``field``.
   Parameter: ``data``

+TODO: point to a different plugin if ``mpdupdate`` becomes more complex?
 The included ``mpdupdate`` plugin provides an example use case for event listeners.

 Extend the Autotagger